 We’d sometimes get dessert, too, assuming we weren’t stuffed to the gills when our meal was over.
 Because if you’re driving any distance for a meal, you might as well have a decadent sweet, too.
 (I’ll take two slices of the strawberry cake, mmkay?)

 I’ve been obsessed with fried okra since my childhood.
-It’s a guilty pleasure, and something I crave for no reason other than it is delicious.
+It’s a pleasure, and something I crave for no reason other than it is delicious.

-However, as someone who tries to eat a balanced diet, I don’t fry food at home.
-If I want something fried, I order the dish at a restaurant, and I view it as an indulgence.
+So if I want something fried, I order the dish at a restaurant, and I view it as an indulgence.

 What do I need to make Oven Fried Okra?